 Insider tip: Rent a car for one day on each island.
 Sightsee in the morning—head above the clouds to the summit of Haleakala on Maui, visit Waimea Canyon on Kauai and explore Volcanoes National Park on Hawaii.

-*Lowest approximate price per person at press time in Canadian dollars for a family of four sharing an inside cabin, not including taxes and other fees, and subject to change.
+*Lowest approximate price per person at press time in CAD for a family of four sharing an inside cabin, not including taxes and other fees, and subject to change.

 These ports will be a hit with the youngest cruisers.

 1. Georgetown, Grand Cayman

 Learn about turtles, play with stingrays, or simply sun and swim on gorgeous Seven Mile Beach.

 Swim with dolphins, enjoy a thrilling water park adventure, or hit the beach.